opnfv/netready/docs/requirements/use_cases/l3vpn_any_to_any.rst

 * The ports are associated indirectly to the VPN through their networks.

-* The BGPVPN backend takes care of distributing the /32 routes to the OVR instances and assigning appropriate RD values.
+* The BGPVPN backend takes care of distributing the /32 routes to the vForwarder instances and assigning appropriate RD values.

 Gaps in the current solution
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-There are no gaps in the currently available solution which prevent realizing
-this particular use case.
-[**Georg: there are no gaps in terms of functionality provided by the BGPVPN
+In terms of the functionality provided by the BGPVPN project, there are no gaps
-project.
-However, a better analysis of the multi-backend support in Neutron is
-needed**]
+preventing this particular use case from a L3VPN perspective.

+However, in order to support the multi-vendor aspects of this use case, a better
+support for integrating multiple backends is needed (see previous use case).